wsligter/go-mcp/AZURE_DEPLOYMENT.md

-# Azure Functions Deployment Guide
+# Azure Functions Deployment Guide (Custom Handler)

+> **Note:** For easier deployment, consider using [Docker deployment](DOCKER_DEPLOYMENT.md) instead.
+Docker provides simpler configuration and works with Azure Container Apps, App Service, and AKS.

-This guide explains how to deploy the go-mcp server to Azure Functions.
+This guide explains how to deploy the go-mcp server to Azure Functions using custom handlers.

 ## Prerequisites